 - How long before you can be expected to return to work?

 - What exercises or activities are okay and which ones should be avoided?

 - If you have any questions or problems following surgery please contact your physician's office.

-- A nurse from the OOSC will contact you by phone the day after your surgery to see how you are feeling and to answer any additional questions you might have.
-If your surgery is on Friday, a nurse will call you the following Monday.
+- If you were given anesthesia during your surgery, a nurse from OOSC will attempt to contact you the day after surgery to see how you are felling and to answer any additional questions.
+If your surgery is on a Friday, a nurse will attempt to call you the following Monday.